dj95/todoist-notify/README.md

 (c) 2017 - Daniel Jankowski

-The logo is copyrighted to todoist and does not belong to me.
+The logo is copyrighted by todoist and does not belong to me.

 Permission is hereby granted, free of charge, to any person obtaining a copy